 All the pictures in this post (except the hotel pictures below) were taken from the top of the tower.
 The tower is open 10am to 7pm in the summer, 10am to 5pm in the winter.
 Entry was 2 euros.
 It is located on the 11th floor of the Shakolas Tower.

 Best hotel of the trip

-Another reason I wish I had spent at least one more night here was that this was the best hotel of my trip.
+Another reason I wish I had spent more time in Nicosia was that this was the best hotel of my trip.
 The bed and pillows were super comfy.
 The shower was nice, and the bathroom was huge.
 The picture behind the bed was back-lit, which was a really cool way of lighting the room.

 I specifically asked for a quiet room when I booked because I read that the rooms overlooking the street were a little noisy, and my room was definitely quiet.
 It also came with a decent buffet breakfast, and the staff were incredibly helpful and friendly whenever I had a question.
 It was also easy walking distance to the main shopping street and pedestrian area of the city, and a short walk from the bus station.

 If you go to Nicosia, I’d definitely recommend staying at The Classic Hotel.

 You might also enjoy: